filakhtov/gentoo-use-docs/sys-apps/systemd.md

 The flag will change an installation prefix for the SystemD from the default `/usr` location to the `/`.
 This is only necessary if the system has the separate `/usr` partition, because it requires mounting a device that might not be available during early boot stages.

 The flag should not be enabled if the system has the `/usr` directory located on the same partition as `/`.

+### static-libs
+Pass the `-Dstatic-libsystemd=true` and `-Dstatic-libudev=true` options to the Meson build script.
+Build a statically linked version of the `libsystemd` and `libudev` libraries.

+This flag should only ever be enabled if there is an explicit need for these static libraries.

 ### sysv-utils
 The flag controls whether commands like `halt`, `init`, `poweroff` that are necessary for the SysV compatibility are symlinked to various SystemD tools.